aptusproject/aptus-core/README.md

 <!-- =========================================================================== -->
 # Aptus

 "Aptus" is latin for suitable, appropriate, fitting.
-It is a utility library to improve the Scala experience.
+It is a utility library meant to improve the Scala experience for simple tasks, when performance isn't most important.
+It also helps code defensively when representing errors in types isn't important (think `assert`).

 <!-- =========================================================================== -->
 ## SBT